jancajthaml-openbank/actor-system/README.md

 ### Local Messages support

-When message is recieved from local environment exposes `ProcessLocalMessage` function which simplest implementation would be
+When message is recieved from local environment function registered by `RegisterOnLocalMessage` is called.
+The simplest implementation of such function would be

 ```
 func (system ActorSystemSupport) ProcessLocalMessage(msg interface{}, to string, from Coordinates) {